CloudAstro/MicroHack/01-build-your-modern-web-application/SolutionGuide/03-Deploy-as-static-web-app-solution.md

 With Ctrl - C stop the local serve and sync the changes to the repository.
 Test the newly distributed web page in Azure by calling the API.

-When the API works, move on to the next Challenge.

 ### Task 5: Review Static Web App

 Review the monitoring capabilities with the new Static Web App containing an API location.